dynatrace-oss/dynatrace-aws-s3-log-forwarder/README.md

      aws ssm put-parameter --name $PARAMETER_NAME --type SecureString --value $PARAMETER_VALUE
     ```

-    **NOTES:**
+    > **Notes**
+    >
-    * HISTCONTROL is set here to avoid storing commands starting with a space on bash history.
+    > * HISTCONTROL is set here to avoid storing commands starting with a space on bash history.
-    * It's important that your parameter name follows the structure above, as the solution grants permissions to AWS Lambda to the hierarchy `/dynatrace/s3-log-forwarder/your_stack_name/*`
+    > * It's important that your parameter name follows the structure above, as the solution grants permissions to AWS Lambda to the hierarchy `/dynatrace/s3-log-forwarder/ your_stack_name/*`
-    * Your API Key is stored encyrpted with the default AWS-managed key alias: `aws/ssm`.
-If you want to use a Customer-managed Key, you'll need to grant Decrypt permissions to the AWS Lambda IAM Role that's deployed within the CloudFormation template.
+    > * Your API Key is stored encyrpted with the default AWS-managed key alias: `aws/ssm`.
+If you want to use a Customer-managed Key, you'll need to grant Decrypt permissions > to the AWS Lambda IAM Role that's deployed within the CloudFormation template.

 1. Create an Amazon ECR repository on your AWS account.